Boeing P-8 Poseidon: United States

 USN P-8s routinely rotate through bases of allies.
 In September 2014, the Malaysian government offered the use of bases in East Malaysia for P-8s, but no flights have yet been approved.
 On 7 December 2015, P-8s were deployed to Singapore as part of a Defense Cooperation Agreement between the US and Singapore for "fighting terrorism and piracy."
 China criticized the Singapore deployment as "regional militarization by the U.S." The third detachment of two P-8s based in Paya Lebar Air Base, Singapore, participated in naval military drills with the Singapore Armed Forces (SAF) in mid 2016.

 On 20 November 2023, a USN P-8A assigned to VP-4 overshot the runway while landing in the rain at MCAS Kaneohe Bay and ended up in the water.
 None of the nine crew on board were injured.
-The USN hopes to repair the aircraft and return it to operational status.
+The USN had hopes to repair the aircraft and return it to operational status.
 The aircraft was floated and pulled from the sea on 2 December 2023.
 The USN later determined that restoring the aircraft was not cost-effective and subsequently scrapped it.

 A USN P-8A flew through the Taiwan Strait on 17 April 2024, asserting navigational rights amid tensions with China over Taiwan's sovereignty.
 This followed the first talks between US and Chinese defense chiefs since 2022, aimed at easing regional tensions.

+Boeing P-8 Poseidon patrol aircraft were also used to intercept tankers during the United States naval blockade of Iran as part of the 2026 Iran war.